-B.1.1 The current Board consists of sixteen directors.
-In addition, one government representative and one representative of the Hellenic Financial Stability Fund ("HFSF") have been appointed as additional Non-Executive Directors in accordance with relevant legal requirements.
+B.1.1 The current Board consists of eight directors including one government representative and one representative of the Hellenic Financial Stability Fund ("HFSF") who have been appointed as additional Non-Executive Directors in accordance with relevant legal requirements.
 Executive Directors have responsibility for the day-to-day management and control of Eurobank.
 Non-Executive Directors are responsible for the overall promotion and safeguarding of Eurobank's interests.